KelvinANketia/KelvinANketia/README.md

 Hi, I'm **[@KelvinANKetia](https://github.com/KelvinANKetia)**, a passionate **Full Stack Developer** with an eye for design.
 I believe in creating web experiences that are not just functional but also **beautiful and intuitive**.

+I specialize in building modern web applications, focusing on clean code, accessibility, and seamless user experience.
+My goal is to bridge the gap between design and development, ensuring that every product I work on is both visually stunning and highly performant.

+Beyond coding, I'm also a Bible teacher, passionate about sharing faith and knowledge.
+I love learning new technologies, tackling exciting projects, and continuously growing in both my technical and personal journey.

 <br/>

 ## 🔥 What I Do: